maingroupchemistry/do_website/content/post/2020-08-24-start-up/index.md

 ## Do you want to help our start? {#help}

 We would like to enter into the validation Lab of one of the best artificial intelligence incubators in the world very soon.
-Talented team members, letters of intents and assignments from organizations will give a lot of credibility to our start [Meet our team >>>](/team).
+Talented team members, letters of intents and assignments from organizations will give a lot of credibility to our start [Meet our team »](/team).

 - Put as in contact with people who love to program in R and interested in automating business and social science research and primary data collection such as surveying.
-[Check out what sort of code we create >>>](#featured)
+[Check out what sort of code we create »](#featured)

 - Introduce us to people who need data and information to make better informed decision and analysis in music, film, book publishing, photography services or socially responsible finance.

 - Share contacts of data journalists who would like to develop stories from big survey programs like Eurobarometer, Afrobarometer and Lationbarometro, or base their storytelling on data and its visualizations.
-[See our survey harmonization examples >>>](http://retroharmonize.satellitereport.com/)
+[See our survey harmonization examples »](http://retroharmonize.satellitereport.com/)

 *Thanks again for your good wishes and encouragements, and hope to hear from you soon!*